 Locksmiths specialize in security services and solutions.
 A locksmith business may offer just a few or a comprehensive menu of solutions.
-Some businesses specialize in commercial security, while others specialize in vehicle lockouts.
-Other common services include rekeying, home security, and emergency services.
+Some businesses specialize in commercial security, while others specialize in vehicle lockout services.
+Other common services include rekeying, cylinder repairs, home security, and emergency services.
 Because of the nature of locksmiths’ work, many of these businesses are partially or entirely mobile, often working out of vans or trucks.

 According to IBIS World, the locksmith industry experienced 4.3% growth from 2014 to 2019.
 This growth is driven by the construction and housing market.
 A strong housing market means there’s increased demand for locksmiths to install locks, gates, safes, and more.
 IBIS World predicts that demand for locksmiths will decelerate slightly from 2019 through 2024.
 The growth from 2014 to 2019 was higher than average, but the demand should continue to grow, just more moderately.